runlochlomond/runlochlomond/about/index.md

 ## The Vale of Leven 10K

-Last in the series is the Vale of Leven 10K, which now starts and finishes at the Moss of Balloch and includes a lovely run through Balloch Country park and along the cycle path on the banks of the river Leven.
+Last in the series is the Vale of Leven 10K, which now starts and finishes at the Moss of Balloch and includes a lovely run through Balloch Country park and along the cycle path on the banks of the River Leven.

 ## Fun Run Festival

-There is also a schools 2 mile fun run that up to 13 local primary schools have participated in, and benefit from in terms of prizes towards school funds.
-The runs are graded from age from toddler to primary 7and have been supported and organised by West Dunbartonshire Leisure/Sports Development since their start.
+There is also a schools fun run that up to 13 local primary schools have participated in, and benefit from in terms of prizes towards school funds.
+The runs are graded from age from toddler to primary 7 and have been supported and organised by West Dunbartonshire Leisure/Sports Development since their start.

 > “See you at the races.”